newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/register-firm-accounting.md

 ---
 ### Application Requirements

-- []{accountant-manager} A designated resident Manager-In-Charge, a Manager-In-Charge must be a certified public accountant of the practice unit
+- []{accountant-manager} A designated Resident Manager-In-Charge, a Manager-In-Charge must be a certified public accountant of the practice unit
 - []{accountant-fee} Payment for the required application and registration fees

 >**Once completed, you will have:**